MelkorPVP/TheLukeCenter/README.md

 ## Deployment

 Deploy everything inside the `public/` directory to your PHP-capable host.
-Ensure the server can read the service account JSON file and that the necessary environment variables are set.
+Ensure the server can read the configuration file and that the necessary environment variables are set.
 No Composer installation is required.